THE HEART OF ROCK AND ROLL

 Greenberg’S directION IS cleverly theatrical, and the show pokes plenty of fun at its own seat-of-the-pants ethos.

-ROBERT Joy makes for one of the flat-out best Scrooges I’ve seen; his fidelity to the spirit of the Charles Dickens original is all the more remarkable given the bonkers comic energy swirling around him.
+one of the flat-out best Scrooges I’ve seen; fidelity to the spirit of the Charles Dickens original is all the more remarkable given the bonkers comic energy swirling around.

 - San Diego Union Tribune